 In Kuwait, income tax is imposed on non-Kuwaiti and non-GCC owned companies.
 Corporate bodies incorporated within the GCC and owned by the citizens of those countries are granted the same treatment as Kuwaiti companies and are therefore not subject to income tax at present.
 As discussed above, income tax is imposed on those 'carrying on business in Kuwait', which is currently interpreted widely by the taxation authorities and can expose some franchisors to Kuwait tax.

 In Saudi Arabia, individuals can, in some circumstances, be subject to zakat and a non-Saudi's share of companies is subject to income tax.
 Capital gains tax can also be applicable.
 In Oman, taxes are levied on income earned by a permanent establishment located in Oman.
 In Qatar, profits of business establishments that are wholly owned by Qatari individuals are not taxed and income tax applies only to businesses.
 The Qatari tax law states that taxable income arising from sources in Qatar in excess of 100,000 Qatari riyals in any taxable year is taxed at a flat rate of 10 per cent.

-VAT is in the process of being implemented in all GCC countries at a rate of 5 per cent, with a limited number of items related to food, healthcare and education being exempt.
-It was introduced in Saudi Arabia and the UAE on 1 January 2018, and Bahrain implemented it on 1 January 2019.
-Oman, Qatar and Kuwait have yet to set definitive implementation dates.
+VAT is in the process of being implemented in all GCC countries at a rate of 5 per cent (except in Saudi Arabia, where the rate was increased to 15 per cent in July 2020), with a limited number of items related to food, healthcare and education being exempt.
+It was introduced in Saudi Arabia and the UAE on 1 January 2018, and Bahrain implemented it on 1 January 2019 and is due to be implemented in Oman on 1 April 2021.
+Qatar and Kuwait have yet to set definitive implementation dates.